Attack of the Crab Monsters (

 ½

 There is a recurring theme in Corman’s early sci-fi movies of individual consciousness being absorbed into or dominated by some manner of malevolent over-mind (usually an alien invader).
-It shows up most prominently in The Beast with a Million Eyes (1955) where the alien monster bends all manner of men and animals to its will and in Night of the Blood Beast (1958) where the alien visitor devours human beings to gain access to their memories and personalities.
+It shows up most prominently in The Beast with a Million Eyes (1955) where the alien monster bends all manner of men and animals to its will and in The Night of the Blood Beast (1958) where the alien visitor devours human beings to gain access to their memories and personalities.
 Today’s film takes this theme in an even stranger direction, being essentially a film about a giant crab that kills people and incorporates their personalities into its hive-mind.
 The personalities of the victims are basically unchanged, other than gaining an unfailing loyalty to the crab-based hive mind which they now belong to.
 Obviously, these monsters are a stand-in for a Soviet boogieman, a common enough sight in mid-century American sci-fi (see The Thing from Another World (1951), The Blob (1958) and Invasion of the Body Snatchers (1956) for the best-known instances) but Corman here takes the idea to its logical extreme.
 Not just forced collectivization of physical society but also of consciousness.
 Bad enough the Bolsheviks want to steal your property, now they’re after your mind to boot!
 Putting all the enslaved minds into a single crustacean body makes this a scary and innovative concept.
 Sure, it’s not exactly subtle, but I bet you’ve never seen anything like it.

 Like Creature from the Black Lagoon (1954), Attack of the Crab Monsters also begins with a quotation from the bible, but this one is about the destruction of the world rather than its creation.
 Just like in the early film, the spiritual segues neatly into the scientific with a barrage of stock footage from the H-bomb tests in the Equatorial Pacific.
 It’s a fitting scene, as the looming threat of not just another war, but a war that could potentially end all human life was one of the driving forces behind the religious awakening of the 1950s.
 People living on the edge of the apocalypse draw comfort from knowing there is some divine plan behind the events unfolding around them.
 Either you imagine that there is a higher power watching out for mankind and guiding us through our trials, or at the very least that there is another life waiting for us when this planet is reduced to irradiated cinders.
 In either case, you can give yourself some small comfort.
 A purely material assessment of the situation is too horrible for most people to bear, so consequently, they do not allow themselves to even conceive it.